Loading NuWatt Energy...

 Ideal for renters — New Haven’s Yale-area rental market has strong community solar participation

 Calculate your personalized New Haven solar payback.
 Adjust system size, cost per watt, and financing type.
+Uses United Illuminating rates and all applicable CT incentives.

 Estimate your solar return on investment with RRES income, CT tax exemptions, and ESS battery incentives.